A Project by Zoe Roane-Hopkins

 This project aims to educate lawn owners about the negative consequences of lawns and to provide a simple solution: Replace the lawn with native plants.

-What's so bad about
+What's so Bad

 Lawns do have their merits.
 They are somewhat of a carbon sink and create gathering spaces for people to play and socialize.
 But the excessive acres and acres of turf is wreaking unseen havoc on the places we inhabit.